uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         have different :term:`data types<Data type>` and/or operations defined
         between values.

+        Data which contain values either of different :term:`data types <Data type>` or different sets of operations defined on them.
+One of the characteristics of a :term:`data format`.

         **Example:** A :term:`dataset` with 100
         :term:`observations <Observation>` of three :term:`interval features <Interval feature>`.
 The first two features are of float32 :term:`data type`, while the third one is of float64 data type.

     Homogeneous data
-        A special property of the :term:`data format`: all the types of the :term:`features<Feature>` are the same.
-This means that they have similar :term:`data type` and defined set of available operations.
+        Data with values of single :term:`data type` and the same set of available operations defined on them.
+One of the characteristics of a :term:`data format`.

         **Example:** A :term:`dataset` with 100
         :term:`observations <Observation>` of three  :term:`interval features <Interval